What Are We Always Complaining About

 - God’s provision is always enough.
 Look at Exodus 16:17-18, “So the people of Israel did as they were told.
 Some gathered a lot, some only a little.
 But when they measured it out, everyone had just enough.
 Those who gathered a lot had nothing left over, and those who gathered only a little had enough.
 Each family had just what it needed.”

 My provision doesn’t look like your provision.
 What I need in my life is different from what you need in your life.
 Maybe you’re in a season where God wants to show you some things, so you don’t have a lot, and you’re learning to navigate on just a little, or you’re learning some things about the wilderness, He’s teaching you some things about faith.
-Or maybe you’re in a reaping season, because you’ve sown lots of good seeds and God is blessing you in this season.
+Or maybe you’re in a reaping season because you’ve sown lots of good seeds, and God is blessing you in this season.
 Sometimes, God hasn’t given us what we asked for, because we don’t need it, or maybe we haven’t been faithful with what He’s already done.

 Sadly, many of us are grateful for God’s provision for about 30 seconds.
 Then, we move on to the next thing we want.
 God always has a plan.
 When the Red Sea was parted, it wasn’t this last-minute, impulsive move on God’s part.
 He always knew he had a way.
 He has a plan and purpose for you, as well.
 Take some time to journal what God is doing for you.
 Write it down and save it.
 Create a gratitude journal or a gratitude jar.
 Look back over the months and years of how faithful God has been.

 God will always do more than we think.
 He will provide in ways that we can’t even think about asking Him for.
 He’ll do things that are substantial, miraculous, earth-shattering, and life-changing.
 He knows what He’s doing.
-Trust Him to do it and get grateful about it.
+Trust Him to do it and get grateful for it.

 When you choose to shift your perspective, you can see God’s handiwork all around you.
 We may not have everything we are praying for right now, but there are others with greater needs, greater lack.
 God is a good God who provides.